nikolaydubina/everything-wrong-with-swiftdata/README.md

 _nuances, missing features, strange API, things to watchout, and wishlist_

+## Migrations

+- on schema updates, SwiftData crashes if schema is not compatible (automatically upgradable)
+- chain of migration scripts (classes) is necessary
+- schema that did not have migration at first, then started to use migraitno scripts may have problems. decision about migration scripts is required from the start

 ## ModelContext

 - SwiftData ModelContext is not Sendable, which makes it impossible to make async repositories (e.g. actors) that use SwiftData